Food Handler Requirements by State

 States either require food handlers to take an approved food handler course and exam or they strongly recommend them.

-The state requirements for these food handler courses vary but they generally must be accredited by a reputable organization like the American National Standards Institute (ANSI).
+The state requirements for these food handler courses vary but they generally must be accredited by the ANSI-National Board Accreditation Board (ANAB).

-Some states have their own food handler course that you must take while others may allow any accredited course.
+Some states have their own food handler course that you must take, while others may allow any ANAB-accredited course.

 States may require all food handlers at a food service location to carry a card or just one person per shift.